-The second direction towards improvement relaxed the independence assumption of the signal's wavelet coefficients and concentrated on modeling the statistical dependencies between neighboring coefficients.
+The second direction toward improvement relaxed the independence assumption of the wavelet coefficients and concentrated on modeling the statistical dependencies between neighboring coefficients.
 This scheme can be seen as diverging from the scalar MFs to multivariate MFs where transform coefficients (an individual or a group) are rectified according to a group of measured coefficients.
-Intercoefficient dependencies are exploited using any of a range of techniques, such as the joint sparsity assumption [17], [18], HMM and Bayesian models [19]-[23], context modeling [24], [25], tree models representing parent-child dependencies [26], co-occurrence matrix [27], adaptive thresholding [28], [29], geometrical prior models [30], and more.
+Inter-coefficient dependencies are exploited using any of a range of techniques, such as: the joint sparsity assumption [5], [25], HMM and Bayesian models [8], [39], [40], [15], [33], context modeling [4], [34], tree models representing parent-child dependencies [37], co-occurrence matrix [38], adaptive thresholding [23], [32], geometrical prior models [21], and more.
 These types of techniques achieve very good denoising performance; however, they generally lack the efficiency and simplicity of the classical shrinkage approaches.

 Common to all the conventional techniques for generating MFs, regardless of the approach used, is that the MFs are derived in a descriptive manner.
 Namely, a statistical model is first constructed describing the statistical prior of the transform coefficients.
-Based on this prior, a set of MFs are derived (scalar or multivariate, parametric or nonparametric) which are designed to rectify the contaminated coefficients.
+Based on this prior, a set of MFs are derived (scalar or multivariate, parametric or non-parametric) which are designed to rectify the contaminated coefficients.
 Clearly, imprecise modeling of the statistical prior directly leads to a deterioration in the resulting performance.
-Because intercoefficient dependencies are too complicated to model, in particular, in the over-complete case, it is expected that the statistical models are far from precise.
+Because inter-coefficient dependencies are complicated to model, in particular in the over-complete case, it is expected that the statistical models are far from precise.
 And indeed, due to the high dimensionality of the joint probability, ad-hoc assumptions have been commonly made in order to make the problem tractable.
-Such assumptions include, e.g., ignoring the intercoefficient dependencies (e.g., [5] and [9]), modeling only bivariate or parent-child dependencies (e.g., [26]), and modeling the joint dependencies of a small group of neighboring coefficients but assuming simplified parametric models (e.g., [25]).
+Such assumptions include, e.g., ignoring the inter-coefficient dependencies (e.g. [41], [10]), modeling only bivariate or parent-child dependencies (e.g. [37]), and modeling the joint dependencies of a small group of neighboring coefficients but assuming simplified parametric models

+(e.g. [34]).

 This paper suggests a new scheme for designing a set of MFs using a discriminative framework.
 In contrast to the conventional approaches, this technique does not require any estimation of the prior model nor the noise characteristics.
-Rather, a set of MFs is constructed using an ensemble of example images whose clean and contaminated versions are supplied offline.
+Rather, a set of MFs is constructed using an ensemble of example images whose clean and contaminated versions are supplied off-line.
 The MFs are designed to perform "optimally" with respect to the given examples, under the assumption that they will perform equally well with similar new examples.

 The suggested approach retains the traditional scalar MFs that are applied to each wavelet coefficient independently.
-Nevertheless, although the MFs are applied in a marginal manner, their construction is affected by intercoefficient dependencies.
+Nevertheless, although the MFs are applied in a marginal manner, their construction is affected by inter-coefficient dependencies.
 In fact, it is shown that the obtained MFs differ essentially from the conventional monotonic hard/soft thresholding functions.
 Moreover, despite the fact that scalar MFs are used, the denoising results are comparable and sometimes even better than the state-of-the-art multivariate prior based techniques.
 Thus, the suggested approach, while maintaining the simplicity and efficiency of the scalar shrinkage approaches, typically does not compromise the resulting quality.

-The advantages of the proposed scheme stem, in part, from the following characteristics.
+The advantages of the proposed scheme stem, in part, from the following characteristics: